 - No Child Left Behind Compliance Manual (LRP Publications)

-- “A User Guide to Fiscal Oversight: A Toolkit for Charter School Governing Boards and Authorizers,” (co-authored with Suzie Kim) National Charter School Resource Center / U.S. Department of Education, October 2016
+- “A User Guide to Fiscal Oversight: A Toolkit for Charter School Governing Boards and Authorizers,” by Paul T. O’Neill and Suzie Kim, National Charter School Resource Center/U.S. Department of Education (October 2016)

-- “Getting Lost While Trying to Follow the Money: Special Education Finance in Charter Schools,” (co-authored with Lauren Morando Rhim, Amy Ruck, Kathryn Huber and Sivan Tuchman) National Alliance for Public Charter Schools, November 2015
+- “Getting Lost While Trying to Follow the Money: Special Education Finance in Charter Schools,” by Paul T. O’Neill, Lauren Morando Rhim, Amy Ruck, Kathryn Huber and Sivan Tuchman, National Alliance for Public Charter Schools (November 2015)

-- “Equity at Scale: How Public Charter School Networks Can Innovate and Improve Services for Students with Disabilities,” (co-authored with Lauren Morando Rhim) National Alliance for Public Charter Schools, February 2015
+- “Equity at Scale: How Public Charter School Networks Can Innovate and Improve Services for Students with Disabilities,” by Paul T. O’Neill and Lauren Morando Rhim, National Alliance for Public Charter Schools (February 2015)

-- “Improving Access and Creating Exceptional Opportunities for Students with Disabilities in Public Charter Schools,” (co-authored with Lauren Morando Rhim) National Center for Special Education in Charter Schools, October 2013
+- “Improving Access and Creating Exceptional Opportunities for Students with Disabilities in Public Charter Schools,” by Paul T. O’Neill and Lauren Morando Rhim, National Center for Special Education in Charter Schools (October 2013)

-- “The Unique System of Charter Schools in New Orleans After Hurricane Katrina: Distinctive Structure, Familiar Challenges,” (co-authored with Renita Thukral) Loyola University New Orleans Journal of Public Interest Law, Vol. 11, (2), Spring 2010
+- “The Unique System of Charter Schools in New Orleans After Hurricane Katrina: Distinctive Structure, Familiar Challenges,” by Paul T. O’Neill and Renita Thukral, Loyola University New Orleans Journal of Public Interest Law, Vol. 11.2 (Spring 2010)

-- “Maximizing Effectiveness: Focusing the Microscope on Charter School Governing Boards,” (co-authored with Priscilla Wohlstetter, Joanna Smith and Caitlin Farrell), National Resource Center on Charter School Finance & Governance, Spring, 2009
+- “Maximizing Effectiveness: Focusing the Microscope on Charter School Governing Boards,” by Paul T. O’Neill, Priscilla Wohlstetter, Joanna Smith and Caitlin Farrell, National Resource Center on Charter School Finance & Governance (Spring 2009)

 - Recipient of the Distinguished Alumni Award (Early Career), Teachers College, Columbia University (2011)